delicious-ai/DetoxAssessment/INSTRUCTIONS.md

 Wherever possible, use `testID` instead of finding elements by text.

+When you're finished, :warning: **DO NOT PUSH YOUR CHANGES TO GITHUB**.
+Zip the entire repository with your changes and email it your interviewer.

+Good luck!

 ## Login Test Suite

 In `e2e/login.test.js` write a suite of test cases for the following login scenarios.